Delve.ai

 Imagine if your company wanted to sell a new lawn mower in the 1990s.
 As an employee, you would use newspapers, direct mails, fax ads, Yellow pages, TV ads, or billboards to advertise your product.
 Once the buyers came to know about the new lawn mower, they would directly contact your salespeople.
 And then, they would hopefully buy your product.

 Although marketing was by no means easy in the 1990s, it was relatively straightforward.
 You didn't have to keep track of your customers' preferences and buyer journeys across multiple platforms and devices.
 In recent years, people have evolved many tools to make this process easier.
-One of those effective marketing tools is buyer persona.
+One of those effective marketing tools is the buyer persona.

 But how were buyer personas initially created?
 What were some of the methods used to create them?
 Continue reading this article to get a thorough understanding of the history and development of buyer personas through the ages.